Jaxonwht/cellsociety/doc/Chat 9_20.md

-                            either we have a rule class and extend it or we will have many grid classes all my changes will be in haotian branch Also we need a way to calculate x and y for each cell, so they can generate an ImageView for themselves.
+                            either we have a rule class and extend it or we will have many grid classes all my changes will be in haotian branch Also we need a way to calculate x and y for each cell, so they can generate an ImageView for themselves. ok, now cell doesn't need to have access to indices, but rather it'd better have x-coordinates and y-coordinates